glest/glest-source/BUILD.md

    1. Download: https://github.com/glest/glest-source/blob/master/snapcraft.yaml

    2. Move `snapcraft.yaml` to a directory where you're happy to build the project.
-Next, run:
+Next, in the same directory as `snapcraft.yaml`, run:

           sudo snapcraft